-Senator Goodman is a New York State senator serving his fourteenth term in the Legislature representing the East Side of Manhattan.
-He is the deputy majority leader for policy of the New York State Senate and serves as chairman of the Senate Committee on Investigations, Taxation, and Government Operations.
-Senator Goodman is also chairman of the Senate Special Committee on the Arts and Cultural Affairs.
-He serves as a member of the National Council on the Arts for the National Endowment for the Arts, a position to which he was appointed in 1989 by former President Bush.
+Senator Goodman is a New York State senator serving his sixteenth term in the Legislature representing the East Side of Manhattan.
+He is the deputy majority leader for policy of the New York State Senate, chairman of the Senate Committee on Investigations, Taxation, and Government Operations, and chairman of the Senate Special Committee on the Arts and Cultural Affairs.
+Senator Goodman serves as a member of the National Council on the Arts for the National Endowment for the Arts, a position to which he was appointed in 1989 by then President Bush.